MirrorNetworking/Mirror/doc/Articles/Guides/DevServer/AWS/index.md

 #### Setting up the firewall to allow connections through

 Go to the windows firewall settings, go to the advanced firewall settings and go to inbound rules. **Add a new rule** and choose the port type.
-Select TCP and enter the 7777 port (or any other if you use another port in MirrorNG).
+Select UDP and enter the 7777 port (or any other if you use another port in MirrorNG).
 Continue clicking next and keep things default.
 Close all the windows when done.

 ![Windows Firewall Exception](Windows%20Firewall%20Exception.PNG)